mitjafelicijan/mitjafelicijan.com/content/pages/curriculum-vitae.md

 - Toolkit for encoding binary data into DNA sequence (2019)
 - Minimal configuration reverse proxy with load balancing and rate limiting (2019)
 - E-ink conference room occupancy display, hardware and software solution (2019)
+- Caching module for Apache web server (2022)
+- Task runner for the command line (2022)
+- World of Warcraft Tweaks and Enhancements Addon (2023)

 ## Employment history